dalikewara/vcmrefunc/README.md

 # The right way to repeat a process

-This module helps you to repeat a process again after its completely executed.
+This module helps you to repeat a process again after it completely executed.
 You can specify a condition to stop the repetition immediately by giving a command `repeat(false)` inside the `repeat_function`.
 Also, there is an option to pass a callback that will be executed after the repetition is finished.

 This is simple, easy to use, and clean code.